seeingnft/teia-/Home.md

 Welcome to the [teia.art](https://teia.art/) wiki!

-The Teia Community is an open group working on a new community-owned, open source fork of the Tezos NFT platform [hicetnunc](https://www.hicetnunc.xyz/) that aims at continuing the hen spirit.
+The Teia Community is an open group working on a new community-owned, open source fork of the Tezos NFT platform [hicetnunc](https://www.hicetnunc.xyz/) that aims at continuing the hen spirit in a decentralised way.

 **This Wiki is currently under construction**